VeeramRoshanReddy/YouTubeVideoSummarizer/README.md

 # YouTube Video Summarizer

 A full-stack web application to generate concise AI-powered summaries of YouTube videos.
-Users authenticate with Google, submit a YouTube link, and receive a summary generated from captions or audio transcription using advanced AI models.
+Users authenticate with Google, submit a YouTube link, and receive a summary generated from captions using Gemini (Google's AI model).
+No audio transcription is performed.

 ---